AdobeDocs/commerce-learn.en/help/site-management/configure-adobe-commerce-services-connector.md

 >[!VIDEO](https://video.tv.adobe.com/v/3425957?learn=on)

-## Adobe Commerce Services configuration FAQ
+## Configuration FAQs

 The Commerce Services Connector is a configuration developed by Adobe that unlocks various SaaS functionalities.
-To help you with the Commerce Services Configuration, here are a few of the top frequently asked questions to provide some additional support to get started:
+These are some of the most frequently asked questions regarding configuration:

 - Fix invalid or public keys.
 - Rotate your store's API key.
 - Navigate the SaaS Identifier step of setting up the Commerce Service Connector.
-- Troubleshoot the sandbox button when onboarding Payment Services
+- Troubleshoot the sandbox button when onboarding Payment Services.
-- Why your Commerce Service Connector isn't loading in the UI.
+- Commerce Service Connector not loading in the UI.

 >[!VIDEO](https://video.tv.adobe.com/v/3425959?learn=on)